 And employers sometimes lie too, and it isn’t always about harmless things.
 Sometimes they don’t really have other options and are just playing by the rules themselves.
 Again, it’s how the game is played.

 Here are four of the more common lies employers might be telling you.

 “We’ll let you know either way.”
 Why they even bother with this one is a mystery, since we all know it isn’t always true.
 They may intend to get back to you.
 Their intentions are probably good.
-But haven’t we all been left hanging by more employers then we’ve actually heard from after the interview?
+But haven’t we all been left hanging by more employers than we’ve actually heard from after the interview?
 You’re still waiting for a call three weeks later, meanwhile, the company already has someone else all set up at a desk and hasn’t bothered to let you know.
 Of course, they probably meant to follow up with you, and they just don’t get around to it.
 People are busy.
 But it’s still annoying.
-(It’s equally as annoying, by the way, when applicants ghost employers, which is becoming increasingly common).
+It’s equally as annoying when applicants ghost employers, which is becoming increasingly common.
 Unfortunately, if you don’t get the job you probably won’t hear from them ever again.

 Of course, there are also those employers out there who do follow up with candidates and are 100% straight with you throughout the hiring process.
 Let’s hope you encounter one of those.

 See also: Stop!
 12 signs you shouldn’t take the job